-If the Court finds that the accident was your fault, you must pay the injured party for damages as a result of the motor vehicle accident.
-The injured party may assign that judgment to the Motor Vehicles Accident Claims Fund.
-The Fund then pays that amount to the injured party and then the Alberta Motor Vehicles Accident Claims Fund will collect the judgment from you.
+If the Court has assigned blame for an accident to the uninsured party, the injured party may assign that judgment to the Fund.
+The Fund then pays that amount to the injured party and will then collect the judgment from the uninsured party.